-Jesse M. Shapiro is a Research Associate in Labor Studies at the National Bureau of Economic Research, a co-editor of the Journal of Political Economy, and an Associate Editor of the American Economic Journal: Applied Economics.
+Jesse M. Shapiro is a Research Associate at the National Bureau of Economic Research, a co-editor of the Journal of Political Economy, and an Associate Editor of the American Economic Journal: Applied Economics.
 Before joining the Chicago Booth faculty, he was the inaugural Becker Fellow at the Becker Center on Chicago Price Theory.

 His research is in the areas of industrial organization and political economy.